eda-ricercatore/gulyas-scripts/notes/deadlines.md

 	- May 2019.

++ FMCAD, International Conference on Formal Methods in Computer-Aided Design
+	- URL ???
+	- VENUE ???
+	- May 2019.

 + HiPEAC 2020, International Conference on High-Performance and Embedded Architectures and Compilers
+	- URL
+	- VENUE
+	- Late May or Early June, 2019

++ MEMOCODE'19, ACM-IEEE International Conference on Formal Methods and Models for System Design
 	- URL
 	- VENUE
 	- Late May or Early June, 2019

 + ISOCC 2017, International SoC Design Conference